rishi97/helm-charts/keycloak_pgoperator/keycloak-zolando-pg/README.md

 If additional containers are needed in the same pod (such as additional metrics or logging exporters), they can be defined using the `sidecars` config parameter.
 Similarly, extra init containers can be added using the `initContainers` parameter.

-Refer to the chart documentation for more information on, and examples of, configuring and using [sidecars and init containers](https://docs.bitnami.com/kubernetes/apps/keycloak/configuration/configure-sidecar-init-containers/).
+Refer to the chart documentation for more information on, and examples of, configuring and using [sidecars and init containers]

 ### Initialize a fresh instance

-The [Bitnami Keycloak](https://github.com/bitnami/containers/tree/main/bitnami/keycloak) image allows you to use your custom scripts to initialize a fresh instance.
+The Bitnami Keycloak image allows you to use your custom scripts to initialize a fresh instance.
 In order to execute the scripts, you can specify custom scripts using the `initdbScripts` parameter as dict.

 In addition to this option, you can also set an external ConfigMap with all the initialization scripts.
 This is done by setting the `initdbScriptsConfigMap` parameter.
 Note that this will override the previous option.